AL2009man/GyroSpace-and-Play/README.md

 event.gsensor.data[2]
 ```

-near the end, you'd need to place either:
+Near the end, you'd need to place either:

 * for Local Space: just make sure you place `0.0f` at the end, this will cover the coupling factor
 * for Player/World Space:, make sure `GetGravityVector()` is placed at the end instead.

-and lastly:

-place gyro_yaw/roll/pitch (or whatever name that your game engine handles it's gyro input) alongside the `[local/player/world]Gyro`, also depends on the naming scheme you went with.
+And lastly: place `gyro_yaw/roll/pitch` (or whatever name that your game engine handles it's gyro input) alongside the `[local/player/world]Gyro`, also depends on the naming scheme you went with.

-and now you're done, but if you want a clearer picture on what would a Gyro Space
+And now you're done, but if you want a clearer picture on what would a Gyro Space

 Here's a codeset from [Yamagi Quake 2](https://github.com/yquake2/yquake2), which uses SDL's Gamepad API to handle Motion Sensors.
 This will give you a good idea on how that approach could be done.